scott-knight/ubuntu-on-windows-setup/Install oh-my-posh-and-required-libraries.md

 ## Notes for oh-my-posh

 You can actually use `oh-my-posh` with Ubuntu.
-However, I prefer to use `oh-my-zsh`.
+However, I prefer `oh-my-zsh`.
 You can read more about using `oh-my-posh` [here](https://docs.microsoft.com/en-us/windows/terminal/tutorials/powerline-setup#set-up-powerline-in-wsl-ubuntu).

-Now you are ready to install `Ubuntu`.
-The install instructions are found [here](https://github.com/scott-knight/ubuntu-on-windows-setup/blob/main/install-ubuntu.md).
+Now you're ready for the next step, [install Ubuntu](https://github.com/scott-knight/ubuntu-on-windows-setup/blob/main/install-ubuntu.md).